Taiwan Affairs Office: Functions

 The office promotes Chinese unification and manages activities pertaining to the relationship across the Taiwan Strait and which may require interfacing with the government of Taiwan.
 These include: preparing for negotiations and agreements; direct mail, transport and trade links; propaganda and political influence work related to Taiwan; controlling and censoring media and public relations; handling major incidents; economic planning; intergovernmental exchanges and cooperation; personnel exchanges, observers and symposia; preparing meetings with Taiwanese politicians and officials; and work for international conferences involving Taiwan.
 It also manages a wide range of exchanges between mainland China and Taiwan in cultural, economic, and scholarly areas.

+Organization

+The State Council's Notice on the Establishment of Institutions states that the Taiwan Affairs Office of the State Council and the Taiwan Affairs Office of the CCP Central Committee are one institution with two names and are listed in the list of institutions directly under the CCP Central Committee.
+The office has the following organizations: